girlscript/winter-of-contributing/Data_Science_with_Python/Machine Learning/Audio/Normalization and Standardization/README.md

 #### Will these methods improve data?
 It is hard to know whether rescaling your data will improve the performance of your algorithms before you apply them.
 If often can, but not always.
+It not only helps to improve accuracy, it also clears some digital memory with more useful information.
+The data set is segmented better, groups can be rapidly split into categories based on title.

 ### Applications of Data Scaling
 It is compulsory for data to be normalized and scaled before making predictions, because the data range can be randomly distributed and for more clear data, it has to be scaled for a certain range.